LeeVonks/conteb-based/README.md

 ## Culinary API Documentation

-This API provides functionalities to search for restaurants, fetch recommendations based on user experience similarity, and retrieve top-rated places.
+This Flask-based API provides functionalities to search for restaurants, fetch recommendations based on user experience similarity, and retrieve top-rated places.
 A machine learning model can provide recommendation based on User Input Restaurant Name which have tried before.

 **Deployment:**